wanadev/obsidianjs/modules/main-loop/doc/index.rst

 The **main-loop**  * module can be used to render 2d or 3d, or to do anything at a rather fixed time interval.
 It's using RequestAnimationFrame, so to get a constant time interval, 60 must be a multiple of your desired fps.
+Also, the fps cannot exceed the screen refresh rate for now.

 Using This Module